tanloong/neosca/README.md

 ```

 ## License
-The same as L2SCA, NeoL2SCA is licensed under the GNU General Public License, version 2 or later.
+The same as L2SCA, NeoSCA is licensed under the GNU General Public License, version 2 or later.